-Aussie Rules Football and Rugby may seem like very similar sports but, apart from the shape of the ball, the two are vastly different.
+Aussie Rules Football and Rugby may seem like very similar sports but apart from the shape of the ball, the two are totally different.

 Aussie Rules is played on an oval pitch with four giant posts sticking out from each end.
-Eighteen players per side take the field in a game full of passing, kicking, and top-notch tackling.
-The league consists of 18 teams, with each team competing in a 23-game regular season which is followed by a single-elimination playoff series.
+Eighteen players per team take the field in a game full of passing, kicking, and tackling.
+The league consists of 18 teams with each team competing in a 23-game regular season.
+It’s followed by a single-elimination playoff series.

-Melbourne is the heart and soul of the league, as 9 of the 18 teams call the coastal city home.
+Melbourne is the heart and soul of the league.
+In fact, 9 of the 18 teams call the coastal city home.
 With a country full of passionate fans, the AFL is a completely unique sporting experience.

-There are a number of incredible football leagues around the world, and considering Germany produces some of the best talents the game has to offer, it’s no surprise they offer up one of the most exciting leagues, as well.
+There are a number of incredible football leagues around the world.
+Considering Germany produces some of the best talents the game has to offer, it’s no surprise they offer one of the most exciting leagues as well.
 The top division of German football, the Bundesliga, is home to some of the best teams in the world.